 Motorcycle training: Programmes such as Ride Forever deliver skills training for motorcyclists.
 Ride Forever is an ACC initiative that improves motorcyclist handling skills and riding knowledge and supports the Waka Kotahi Competency Based Training and Assessment (CBTA) requirements for licensing.
-A comparison of the number of ACC claims made by trained versus untrained riders for the 2021/22 financial year found that there were 3.9 ACC claims per 1,000 trained riders compared to 8.6 per 1,000 untrained riders.
+A comparison of the number of ACC claims made by trained versus untrained riders for the 2021/22 financial year found that there were 3.9 ACC claims per 1,000 trained riders.
 ACC has introduced incentives for attending rider training, offering riders \$200 cash-back on their annual motorcycle registration if they attend a Ride Forever course.
 This initiative has been extended and is now available until 30 June 2023.

 To increase awareness of the Ride Forever programme, ACC has continued to engage with the riding community via events such as Shiny Side Up, NZ Motorcycle Show and the Burt Munro Challenge.
-ACC will continue to target hard-to-reach riders (especially in rural, younger and Māori communities who are overrepresented in crash statistics).
+ACC will continue to target hard-toreach riders (especially in rural, younger and Māori communities who are overrepresented in crash statistics).